Last Updated on

 I had the privilege of interviewing Dr. Curtis Levinson, Chief Information Security Officer of MetTel, Inc., a telecommunications company.
 He has over 30 years of experience in cybersecurity and information privacy with several organizations.
 He’s also the United States Cyber Defense Advisor to NATO.

-Below you’ll find video and audio recordings of the interview, and Levinson’s answers to my questions about securing home networks and personal devices.
+Below you’ll find video and audio recordings of the interview, and Levinson’s answers to my questions about improving your home network security, and the security and privacy of your personal devices.

 Video Interview with Dr. Curtis Levinson